-Option 1: Recurring Donations
+Option 1: Single Donation

-Option 2: One-time Donation
+Option 2: Recurring Donation

 Each and every donation makes a big difference because it goes directly to Kenya to benefit the children!
 All donors will receive periodic updates about the progress of MEI, including pictures to keep you informed.
 Together we can change a child's life!
 Thank you for your support.